ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =
+= [4.40.3] 06.04.2018 =
+* Update: bbPress detection and code for integration with it was updated to support multisite installations when URE is network activated but bbPress is activated on some sites of the network only.
+(Free version does not support bbPress roles.
+It excludes them from processing as bbPress creates them dynamically.)

+= [4.40.2] 04.04.2018 =
+* Update: Load required .php files from the active bbPress plugin directly, as in some cases URE code may be executed earlier than they are loaded by bbPress.

 = [4.40.1] 09.03.2018 =
 * Update: wp_roles() function (introduced with WP 4.3) was included conditionally to URE code for backward compatibility with WordPress 4.0+